-Born and raised in Arizona, I come from a family of 7; 3 boys, two girls, two parents.
-I was fortunate to have grown up with parents that provided an environment where creative ventures were encouraged, and who freely expressed a love of the arts.
+Born and raised in Mesa, Arizona, I come from a large family; 3 boys, two girls, two parents.
+I was fortunate to have grown up with parents who provided an environment where creative ventures and a love for the arts were encouraged.
 Mom and Dad always found ways to inspire our developing minds.

-Some of my fondest memories are of the times my family would go on day trips in the station wagon.
-Sometimes on these trips, we drew inspiration by exploring the artistry in nature.
-Other times we would spend the day exploring local libraries, galleries, and museums.
+Some of my fondest memories are when my family would pile in the old station wagon for a day trip.
+During these trips, we drew inspiration by exploring the artistry in nature and exploring local libraries, galleries, and museums.

-I guess in a lot of ways; I’m still in the back that old station wagon.
+I guess in many ways, I’m still in the back of that old station wagon.

 Realist or Dreamer

 In all things, balance is essential to me.
 It is what I admire, what I seek, and what I strive to understand.
 Balance has been a consistent variable throughout my artistic journey.

 Back in 2015, I began to get involved in learning photography seriously.
 To gain some insight, I started by speaking to both amateur and professional photographers.
 While doing so, I noticed two very different schools of thought among a few of them.
 Aside from the typical Nikon vs. Canon banter, at the time, some photographers felt that utilizing programs like Photoshop showed a lack of skill and real talent.
 While others embraced the use of such programs as a means to more effectively express their artistic vision.

 What I saw in these two opposing opinions was the classic difference between a realist and a dreamer.
 In studying photographers' work employing each approach, I saw many examples of fantastic pieces on both sides.
 Regardless, I realized that I would need to decide where I stood in entering the world of photography.
 Would I approach my craft as a realist or a dreamer?